-The LX100 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the GM5 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the GM5 from Panasonic.
+Both the GM5 and the LX100 have been discontinued, but can regularly be found used on ebay.
+The LX100 was replaced by the Panasonic LX100 II, while the GM5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.

 So how do things add up?
 Which of the two cameras – the Panasonic GM5 or the Panasonic LX100 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (15.8 vs 12.7MP) with a 12% higher linear resolution.